Sexual Health - Byron Bay

 Here are some of the things we can help you with:

 Everyone should prioritise their sexual health, and this will mean getting tested at some stage.
 Depending on your sexual activity, you might need to be tested more or less frequently.

 Many people use condoms for STI protection as well as contraception.
-Often, when a relationship becomes monogamous, there is a decision to stop using condoms and rely on another form of contraception (if contraception is relevant to the couple).
+Often, when a relationship becomes monogamous, there is a decision to stop using condoms and, if needed, rely on another form of contraception.

 We recommend that both members of a couple have a full STI screen before making the decision to stop using condoms.

 The highest rate of STIs like chlamydia are in young adults, which is not unexpected.
 What you might not expect is that statistics show a second, higher-risk age group and that is age 40-50.
 People often leave relationships in around that time of life, and have perhaps forgotten the advice they used to know about safe sex.